pdjr-signalk-plugins/process-scheduler/README.md

 ## Description

-**process-scheduler** implements a simple process scheduler which manages the operation of an arbitrary number of user defined *task*s.

-A task is made up of a collection of sequentially executed, timed, perhaps repeating, activities.
+**process-scheduler** manages the operation of an arbitrary number of user defined *task*s each of which is made up of a collection of sequentially executed, timed, perhaps repeating, activities.

 Each activity updates the Signal K state by modulating a key value when it commences and when it terminates.

-Each *task* is triggered and will continue to operate whilst some specified value is maintained on a Signal K key configured as its *task control path*.
+Each *task* is started by a state change on a key value and will continue to operate whilst this trigger value is maintained.

 ## Example application

 My ship has an electrical lubrication pump that delivers grease directly to the propeller shaft bearing.
 I want to ensure that the bearing is well greased at the beginning of every voyage and lightly greased periodically during the voyage.

-This requirement is met by a 'lubrication' task consisting of two
-activities: a 'start' activity which runs once when the main engine is fired up and a subsequent 'iterate' activity which runs repeatedly for as long as the engine is running.
+This requirement is met by a 'shaft-lubrication' task consisting of two activities: a 'start' activity which runs once when the main engine is fired up and a subsequent 'iterate' activity which runs repeatedly for as long as the engine is running.
 The output of both activities is used to control the operation of the shaft lubrication pump.